 Britain's Top Coastlines: Best Beaches to Visit in the UK this Summer

-With summer in full swing and the school holidays finally here, you may well be considering where's best to take a dip in the dazzling, deep blue!
+With the summer holidays fast approaching, you may well be considering where's best to take a trip to the seaside!
 Thankfully, there are countless beautiful beaches scattered all across England, Ireland, Scotland and Wales that provide a perfect location for a refreshing summer's day out, mini weekend break or even a week-long, fun-filled family beach holiday.
 Since coastal destination possibilities are endless – a real upside of Britain being an island – we thought we'd make your travel plans a little easier; we've done our homework in order to bring you a narrowed down list of some of the best beaches in the UK.
 From unmissable sandy beaches to those with the best sea views, the cleanest waters or unrivalled rock pools, read our location inspiration and discover your new favourite British beach!
 Trust us, you're sure to find at least one perfect place listed below to while away those long summer days.

 What is the nicest, most beautiful beach in the UK?